Kwaeksler/Staking-Rewards-Collector-for-AZERO/README.md

 <a name="Description"/><br />

 ## Description
 The Staking-Rewards-Collector creates a report (JSON file) with all staking rewards information for Aleph Zero.
 Information is retrieved via the API from Subscan.io.
 Optionally, prices can be included in the JSON file, which are queried via the API from CoinGecko.com.
 The goal is to integrate the JSON file into Microsoft Excel.
+Furthermore, a CSV file can be created to upload the reward information to Cointracking.

 ![grafik](https://user-images.githubusercontent.com/22911401/173590784-0434f89d-3959-423e-8e5a-971885fac5dd.png)